RuneScribeStudio/RuneScribeStudio.github.io/docs/about.md

 **RUNESCRIBE**
 <br>
 We provide games and tutorials for anyone to try out and learn from.

+Please note that all assets and materials seen on this website are not for distribution, we solely use them for education and personal use.
+Do contact us should you want anything removed from any page or tutorial.

 **Contact**
 <br>